 KANSAS STATE UNIVERSITY (2015-present)

 I created this annual program by working with the Instituto de Lengua y Cultura Españolas (ILCE) at the Universidad de Navarra, Pamplona, starting in 2018.
-Summer of 2019 was its first (very!) successful year.
+Summer of 2019 was its first successful year.
 It is unique in offering our Spanish Majors a 700-level course in which they conduct research in Spain on a topic related to their professional goals; they present at K-State the following Fall semester.
 In 2019 we held “photo gallery” event, which was a really fun format: Spanish Majors and Minors Present Research from the Summer in Spain Program.
+The program ran in 2022 (13 students) and in 2023 was open to MA students for the first time (8 students total).

 In Madrid for the first year of the “Spain Today: Madrid-Pamplona-Barcelona” program.
 See #KSUSummerSpain2019 on Instagram and Twitter for a daily re-cap.